 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-We included a copy of our DME supplier directory in the envelope with this document.
 The most recent list of suppliers is available on our website at BSWHealthPlan.com/Medicare.

-Generally, BSW SeniorCare Advantage Select (HMO) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+Generally, Covenant Health Advantage (HMO) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
 We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to BSW SeniorCare Advantage Select (HMO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+However, if you are new to Covenant Health Advantage (HMO) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)